-- A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of impact-resistant wall protection units that fail in materials or workmanship within specified warranty period. - 1.
+- A. Special Warranty: Manufacturer agrees to repair or replace components of wall- and doorprotection units that fail in materials or workmanship within specified warranty period. - 1.
 Failures include, but are not limited to, the following: - a.
+Structural failures.

-Structural failures. - b.
+- b.
 Deterioration of plastic and other materials beyond normal use. - 2.
 Warranty Period: Five years from date of Substantial Completion.